vbhalla/vbhalla.github.io/_posts/2019-10-30-support-post-health.md

 ![png](../images/health_post/support_post_health_46_1.png)

-Unfortunately my cholesterol seems to be getting worse, which is not good due to the high risk of cardiovascular disease in my family.
+Unfortunately, my cholesterol is increasing, which is not desirable to the high risk of advanced cardiovascular disease in my family.

 ![png](../images/health_post/support_post_health_47_1.png)